JInfantesC/microscope/readme.md

 On the server, the collection has the job of talking to the MongoDB database, and reading and writing any changes.
 In this sense, it can be compared to a standard database library.

 On the client however, the collection is a copy of a subset of the real, canonical collection.
 The client-side collection is constantly and (mostly) transparently kept up to date with that subset in real-time.

+### Find & Fetch

+In Meteor, `find()` returns a cursor, which is a reactive data source.
+When we want to log its contents, we can then use `fetch()` on that cursor to transform it into an array.

+Within an app, Meteor is smart enough to know how to iterate over cursors without having to explicitly convert them into arrays first.
+This is why you won't see `fetch()` that often in actual Meteor code.